Why Choose UCLA?

 Located in the “world city” of Los Angeles, UCLA Luskin is a living laboratory that tackles problems facing communities around the block and across the globe.
-The School’s multidisciplinary faculty is known for policy-relevant research on a wide range of issues such as immigration, criminal justice, health care, global poverty, child well-being, education policy, environmental justice, transportation, and climate change.
+The School’s multidisciplinary faculty are known for policy-relevant research on a wide range of issues such as immigration, criminal justice, health care, global poverty, child well-being, education policy, environmental justice, transportation, and climate change.
 UCLA Luskin has for decades produced master’s and doctoral graduates in Social Welfare, Urban Planning, and Public Policy, and offered several undergraduate minors.
 The Public Affairs B.A. greatly expands undergraduate access to the School’s world-class resources and scholarship.

 Applicants should use the Transfer Admission Guide in conjunction with www.assist.org (for California Community College Students) and www.transferology.com to determine which specific courses you should be taking at your institution.
 This guide is not a substitute or replacement for your college counselor, who can advise you about requirements for multiple universities.
 Transfer students must be admitted into the pre-major upon their admission into UCLA to be eligible to pursue the Public Affairs major.
 Transfer students who were not admitted into the pre-major are not eligible for the major.

 Click on the icon for more information.

-UCLA Luskin School of Public Affairs Open House for Admitted Freshmen
+Luskin School of Public Affairs Open House for Admitted Freshmen